fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 CMakeLists.txt
 ~~~~~~~~~~~~~~~

-The CMakeLists is parsed by CMake_.
-For the application, it should contain the following lines :
+The CMakeLists.txt is parsed by CMake_.
+For an application, it should contain the following lines :

 .. code-block:: cmake

     fwLoadProperties()
     generic_install()

-- ``fwLoadProperties`` allows to load Properties.cmake file and thus to build the application
+- ``fwLoadProperties()`` allows to load Properties.cmake file and thus to build the application
 - ``generic_install()`` allows to generate an installer for the application

 .. _CMake: https://cmake.org